Overview

 currency | Currency of the threshold amounts |

-rule | The threshold rule being applied |
+rule | The threshold rule being applied (see Exposure rules for field details) |

 calculation | Your current progress toward the threshold |